thomasmacpherson/piface/README.md

 Installation and Setup
 ======================
-These instructions assume you are on working on a Raspberry Pi.
-At present, only the root user has the appropriate privileges to acces the SPI module and so running programs as root is often required.
+These instructions assume you are on working on a Raspberry Pi with a kernel that supports the SPI devices (we're using [bootc](http://www.bootc.net/)). and that the user `pi' has read/write access to /dev/spidev*.
+This can be set up using the spidev_setup.sh script in scripts/.
-If you know how to fix this please send us an email (it'll be something to do with when the kernel creates the /dev/spiX.Y files).

 To install the piface python package you must first download the source, move into the piface directory and then run the setup script as root: